Check what benefits you can get

 Benefits calculators can tell you what benefits you might get and how much money you could get in benefits.

 To get a more accurate answer, you’ll need information about your savings, income, pension, childcare payments and any existing benefits for you and your partner, if you have one.

 None of the calculators can give you an accurate answer if you're:

 - living permanently in residential care or a nursing home

-If you're not a British, Irish or EEA citizen
+If you're not a British or Irish citizen

 Your results will be more accurate if you know your immigration status.

 You can use the Entitledto benefits calculator for a detailed overview of what you might get.
 Entitledto’s calculator is particularly useful if: